DiamondLightSource/SuRVoS2/docs/S2a_docs.md

 Within the client, PyQT Signals and Slots.

-The application state is in scfg ("survos config).
+The application state is in scfg ("survos config").

 # Plugins